-[Carolyn runs downstage; bumps into a "wall."
+["Carolyn" runs downstage; bumps into a "wall".
 Searches it.
 No exit.
-EMMETT and the others watch her feeling an invisible "wall", touching it at its base, pounding on it, jabbing it.
-Finally she turns back toward the others, her back edging along the wall.]
+"Emmett" and the others watch her while she feels the invisible "wall", touching it's base, pounding on it, jabbing at it.
+Finally she turns back toward the others, her back edging along the "wall."]

-(To EMMETT) What you doing?
+(To "Emmett".)
+What you doing?